Starlink/pal/README.md

-The PAL library is a partial re-implementation of Pat Wallace's popular SLALIB library written in C using a Gnu GPL license and layered on top of the IAU's SOFA library where appropriate.
+The PAL library is a partial re-implementation of Pat Wallace's popular SLALIB library written in C using a Gnu GPL license and layered on top of the IAU's SOFA library (or the BSD-licensed ERFA) where appropriate.
 PAL attempts to stick to the SLA C API where possible although `palObs()` has a more C-like API than the equivalent `slaObs()` function.
 In most cases it is enough to simply change the function prefix of a routine in order to link against PAL rather than SLALIB.
 Routines